Skip to main content

 pharmacist

-• Don't change your dose or stop taking Motpoly XR (lacosamide) suddenly without talking to your provider first.
-Doing so can cause your seizures to come back.
-If you want to take a lower dose or stop the medication, follow your provider's instructions to do so safely and slowly over a period of time.
+• Don't lower your dose or stop taking Motpoly XR (lacosamide) suddenly without talking to your prescriber first.
+This can make your seizures come back.
+If you want to take a lower dose or stop the medication, tell your prescriber so they can help you.
+They'll give you instructions on how to do this safely and slowly.

 How to save using GoodRx